Xilinx/Xilinx_Kria_KV260_Workshop/How to connect to AWS.md

 ```
 scp [username]@[IP_address]:[path to file] [path toe destination]
 ```
+You will need to enter the password to access the files.

 The user name and IP address will be provided by the workshop coordinator